Skip to content

 Ben has extensive expertise in disclosure in complex fraud cases.
 For several years, he was instructed by the Serious Fraud Office to lead a disclosure team in a document-heavy prosecution brought under the Bribery Act 2010 and the Proceeds of Crime Act 2002.

-Ben has expertise in respect of a number of regional tribunals, including the European Court of Human Rights, Court of Justice of the European Union, African Court on Human and Peoples’ Rights, the African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.
+Ben has expertise in regional tribunals, including the European Court of Human Rights, Court of Justice of the European Union, African Court on Human and Peoples’ Rights, the African Commission on Human and Peoples’ Rights and the Southern African Development Community Tribunal.

 Ben has significant experience conducting capacity building projects overseas.
-He recently designed and delivered training courses on human rights, fair trial standards and ethics for the benefit of judges and lawyers based in the Middle East.
-Ben also spent time at a human rights organisation in Phnom Penh, Cambodia, where he helped to develop a nation-wide trial monitoring project and conducted advocacy concerning land rights and land-grabbing.
+He has designed and delivered training courses on human rights, fair trial standards and ethics for the benefit of judges and lawyers based in the Middle East.
+Ben also spent time at a human rights organisation in Phnom Penh, Cambodia, where he helped to develop a nation-wide trial monitoring project and advised on land rights and land-grabbing.

 Professional Memberships